Gabriella439/post-rfc/sotu.md

 examples.

-There are Haskell bindings for OpenCV available via `HOpenCV` which has bindings for versions upto `OpenCV 2.0`.
-A fork maintained by Anthony Cowley has bindings available for versions upto `OpenCV 2.4`, but it pretty much stops there.
+There are Haskell bindings for OpenCV available via `HOpenCV` which has bindings for versions up to `OpenCV 2.0`.
+A fork maintained by Anthony Cowley has bindings available for versions up to `OpenCV 2.4`, but it pretty much stops there.
 Currently, `OpenCV 3.0` has been released, and there are no Haskell bindings covering it.